Working together for healthy soils and clean water.

 We have a DVD in the works!
 This film will cover stormwater discharges in urban and suburban landscapes and how it can be addressed by low impact strategies, smart growth and best management practices.
 It will cover a large variety of issues that relate to point and non-point pollution and its effects.
 Things such as contaminants, most common pollution sources, and green infrastructure solutions will be shown.

-We are currently interviewing our videographer finalists, working on locations to be included, people to interview, and the script for the film!
+We are currently working on locations to be included, people to interview, and the script for the film!

 Rain Garden Presentation